 Accepting a delegation is a decision for each RTO to make after considering the associated business and compliance implications.
 An ASQA delegation may not be suitable for all RTOs and therefore the list of ASQA delegates should not be considered a comprehensive indicator of the best RTOs in the VET sector.
 Additionally the granting of a delegation by ASQA does not indicate or imply that the listed RTOs are of a higher standard or of a lower risk than other RTOs.

 Eligibility for a delegation with ASQA

-From late 2016, ASQA will assess the suitability of each RTO for a delegation at the completion of that RTO’s renewal of registration application process.
-The comprehensive review will be conducted in accordance with ASQA’s risk model and will consider a broad range of factors including the RTO’s compliance history, governance, website and marketing information.
-Consideration will be given to enrolment numbers and RTO size to ensure that larger providers with a positive compliance posture are not disadvantaged.
+ASQA assesses the suitability of each RTO for a delegation at the completion of that RTO’s renewal of registration application process.
+The comprehensive review is conducted in accordance with ASQA’s risk model and considers a broad range of factors including the RTO’s compliance history, governance, website and marketing information.
+Consideration is given to enrolment numbers and RTO size to ensure that larger providers with a positive compliance posture are not disadvantaged.

-At the conclusion of this review, the RTO will be either:
+At the conclusion of the review, the RTO will be either:

 - Eligible for a delegation based on the fact that their renewal of registration application was approved at the risk assessment stage or at audit with either no or minor noncompliance identified.
 ASQA will also have identified no other regulatory concerns regarding these RTOs through a comprehensive due diligence check.